hawkinx/shared/Elasticache_redis_and_Crossplane.md

 ### Provisioning

-Some components are prerequisites to other components so order of deployment is important.
+Some components are prerequisites to other components so order of deployment can be important.

 - Step 1 can be provisioned at any point before step 5
 - Step 2 provisioning the VPC and associated subnets must be done before steps 3 and 4